pedro-zawadniak-adi/automl-embedded/README.md

 The easiest way to set up the environment for application and AutoML development is to develop inside a container using [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).

-Sample Docker image definition can be found in [Example project using Kenning Zephyr Runtime](https://github.com/antmicro/kenning-zephyr-runtime-example-app), under [environments/Dockerfile](https://github.com/antmicro/kenning-zephyr-runtime-example-app/blob/main/environments/Dockerfile).
+Sample Docker image definition can be found in this repository, under [.devcontainer/automl/Dockerfile](https://github.com/analogdevicesinc/automl-embedded/blob/main/.devcontainer/automl/Dockerfile).

-The Dev Container definition can be found in [.devcontainer/automl/devcontainer.json](https://github.com/antmicro/kenning-zephyr-runtime-example-app/blob/main/.devcontainer/automl/devcontainer.json) (VSCode Dev Container configuration).
+The Dev Container definition can be found in [.devcontainer/automl/devcontainer.json](https://github.com/analogdevicesinc/automl-embedded/blob/main/.devcontainer/automl/devcontainer.json) (VSCode Dev Container configuration).

-To start the Dev Container, click the `Reopen in Container` button from the pop-up or run the `DevContainers: Reopen in Container` action.
+To start the Dev Container, open this repository as a folder in VS Code, click the `Reopen in Container` button from the pop-up or run the `DevContainers: Reopen in Container` action.

 ![Reopen in container](./images/reopen_container.png)